replikation/poreCov/README.md

 ² *was not able to execute read classification due to limited hardware, but generated and classified SARS-CoV-2 genomes*

 **Table 2**: Execution speed of poreCov on different Ubuntu 20 Systems using 24 fastq samples.
-Command used: `nextflow run replikation/poreCov -profile test_fastq,local,docker`.
+Command used: `nextflow run replikation/poreCov -r 0.9.4 --fastq "*.fastq.gz" --primerV V1200 --samples samplenames.csv -profile local,docker`.
 Time meassured by the start of the workflow.
 Hardware|Default settings
 -|-|
 2 CPUs 4 GB RAM| 13h 33m ¹